 Transform pantry staples and ripe bananas into the very best Banana Bread Muffins with this tried and true recipe.
-(Plus, they’re lower in sugar and store so well!)
+Plus, they’re lower in sugar and store so well!

-banana bread muffins on counter
+banana bread muffins with sliced bananas on plate.

 Ingredients You Need